tchoi8/distributedwebofcare/_posts/2018-12-28-codesocieties.md

 - write your unique key
 - Give the key, written on a piece of paper to a TA or Taeyoon, who will clone it into the main archive
 - View dat zines
+- Dat clone to Taeyoon's unique hash or use [Beaker Browser](https://beakerbrowser.com/)

 ![](http://sfpc.io/static/img/codesocieties/banner.jpg)